 - Standard PVC boards are easier to damage which can be expensive.

-However, if you opt for something high quality and stylish like Nuance or Mermaid panels you’ll stand a greater chance of having something great in your bathroom that also gives a great talking point.
-Some even have antibacterial coatings, making cleaning easier.
+However, if you opt for something high quality and stylish like Nuance or Mermaid panels, you’ll stand a greater chance of having something great in your bathroom that also gives a great talking point.

 Need more help?
 Come and see us in our Coventry bathroom showroom.
 We have lots of live displays on show and an expert team who can talk you through them all.